 Further to the east is Bury St Edmunds, an ancient market town with 12th C. Abbey ruins, award-winning gardens and historic streets bustling with shops, restaurants and cafés.

 Approximately 16 miles to the north of Cambridge lies, Ely, one of England’s most beautiful small cities – dominated by its spectacular cathedral.
 Once an island surrounded by marshes, take time to explore the narrow streets lined with historic buildings, such as the former home of Oliver Cromwell.

 Cambridge and the surrounding areas have a number of hotels to suit all tastes and requirements.
 From luxury hotels to functional stopovers, the East of England has a broad range of hotels available.

-For ideas of places to go, events and accommodation visit website
+For ideas of places to go, events and accommodation and further information visit the Cambridge & Beyond website

 Visit the East Anglia Region

 Offering everything from beach holidays, rural escapes and cultural experiences all within easy reach.
-Our coastline is endless and unique, from the breathtaking sands of north Norfolk to quaint Suffolk pebbled beaches and the family fun of Essex's coastal towns.
+Our coastline is endless and unique, from the breathtaking sands of north Norfolk to quaint Suffolk pebbled beaches and the family fun of Essex’s coastal towns.
 An array of historic cities, towns and villages to explore.
-Numerous attractions, stately homes and gardens, for further information website
+Numerous attractions, stately homes and gardens, for further information visit the Visit East Anglia website